Ashtreighlia/aventiure/base/00_rules.md

 ### level up

 Levelling is mostly determined by the GM.
 As a rule of thumb you level up every 6 skills you learned as a character.
-A level up grants you full health and spell slots and can be regarded as a rest with consumed ration.
+A level up grants you full health and mana points and can be regarded as a rest with consumed ration.
 Additionally you gain 1d10 HP on your maximum health, one more spell slot.

 Every 2 character level ups you learn one new spell.

 ### rest

 You can take a rest at any time, but you should seek a safe place first to set up camp.
-A rest takes around 4 hours and resets all your spell slots.
+A rest takes around 4 hours and refills all your mana points.
 If you have consumed a ration your health will be completely restored, this is optional, but highly recommended.

 ### death